 - Submit three letters of recommendation.
 The recommendations should be a reference person who can speak to your potential for graduate study.
 Use our Letter of Recommendation for Graduate Study Form (PDF).

 - Submit an artwork portfolio.
-The portfolio should include 15-20 images on CD in at least three studio areas confirming your range of media competence and creativity and should include work in two-dimensions, three-dimensions and color.
+The portfolio should include 15-20 images (submitted in JPEG format via flash drive, web-based portfolio, PDF, or PowerPoint) in at least three studio areas confirming your range of media competence and creativity and should include work in two-dimensions, three-dimensions and color.